September 18th, 2017

 In June they announced “Vocativ Announces Exclusive Focus On Video” which might have been a desperation play.
 Unless they post something else, I will assume they are dead.

 The Vocativ office seemed intensely stressful, but not in a fun way.
-There are fun kinds of stress, after all, that is why people play sports.
-And I’ve worked on many projects where we were so excited about the work we were happy to work 70 hours a week.
+There are fun kinds of stress, after all, which is why people play sports.
+And I’ve worked on many projects where we were so excited about we were happy to work 70 hours a week.
 But this place did not suggest the good kind of stress.
 And the bad kind of stress carries with it the whiff of desperation.

 They were using PHP for almost everything, except for the team in Israel that was doing the Machine Learning and which was probably using Python or Java.
 The New York team was focused on the actual website and mobile experience, and everything was in PHP, using some framework.

 As I said in my recent post about Pixable, content is hard.
 I’m not sure why people keep trying to go into this space.
 The margins are non-existent.
 If you have smart people who can do advanced Machine Learning, there is a wealth of high margin activities that one can go after.
 Why go after the low margin stuff?